quasarframework/quasar-awesome/README.md

 ### External Resources
 > These resources have not been created by Quasar Team, nor do we maintain them or financially benefit from them.

-- Video tutorial on "Quasar Framework: Cross-Platform VueJS Vuex & Firebase Apps": https://www.udemy.com/quasarframework/
+- Video tutorial @Udemy on "Quasar Framework: Cross-Platform VueJS Vuex & Firebase Apps": https://dannys.link/quasar
-- Video tutorial on "Vue JS 2 - The Complete Guide (incl.
+- Video tutorial @Udemy on "Vue JS 2 - The Complete Guide (incl.
 Vue Router & Vuex)": https://www.udemy.com/vuejs-2-the-complete-guide/

 ### Official Community